next-book/dev-book/content/economy.md

 If you are a seer, whenever you meet a man you will see all that he owns, ay, and much that he pretends to disown, behind him, even to his kitchen furniture and all the trumpery which he saves and will not burn, and he will appear to be harnessed to it and making what headway he can.
 I think that the man is at a dead set who has got through a knothole or gateway where his sledge load of furniture cannot follow him.
 I cannot but feel compassion when I hear some trig, compact-looking man, seemingly free, all girded and ready, speak of his “furniture,” as whether it is insured or not.
-“But what shall I do with my furniture?”⁠—My gay butterfly is entangled in a spider’s web then.
+“But what shall I do with my furniture?”—My gay butterfly is entangled in a spider’s web then.
 Even those who seem for a long while not to have any, if you inquire more narrowly you will find have some stored in somebody’s barn.
 I look upon England today as an old gentleman who is travelling with a great deal of baggage, trumpery which has accumulated from long housekeeping, which he has not the courage to burn; great trunk, little trunk, bandbox, and bundle.
 Throw away the first three at least.
 It would surpass the powers of a well man nowadays to take up his bed and walk, and I should certainly advise a sick one to lay down his bed and run.
-When I have met an immigrant tottering under a bundle which contained his all⁠—looking like an enormous wen which had grown out of the nape of his neck⁠—I have pitied him, not because that was his all, but because he had all <em>that</em> to carry.
+When I have met an immigrant tottering under a bundle which contained his all—looking like an enormous wen which had grown out of the nape of his neck—I have pitied him, not because that was his all, but because he had all <em>that</em> to carry.
 If I have got to drag my trap, I will take care that it be a light one and do not nip me in a vital part.
 But perchance it would be wisest never to put one’s paw into it.</p>
 <p>I would observe, by the way, that it costs me nothing for curtains, for I have no gazers to shut out but the sun and moon, and I am willing that they should look in.
 The moon will not sour milk nor taint meat of mine, nor will the sun injure my furniture or fade my carpet; and if he is sometimes too warm a friend, I find it still better economy to retreat behind some curtain which nature has provided, than to add a single item to the details of housekeeping.
 A lady once offered me a mat, but as I had no room to spare within the house, nor time to spare within or without to shake it, I declined it, preferring to wipe my feet on the sod before my door.
 It is best to avoid the beginnings of evil.</p>
-<p>Not long since I was present at the auction of a deacon’s effects, for his life had not been ineffectual:⁠—</p>
+<p>Not long since I was present at the auction of a deacon’s effects, for his life had not been ineffectual:—</p>
 <blockquote>
 	<p>“The evil that men do lives after them.”</p>
 </blockquote>